Delivery and Triggers

 The Delivery step is where you define the interaction channel for the chatbot and the keywords that customers use to invoke it.

-For SMS and WhatsApp as delivery channels the Keyword option is available.
-In either case, the platform will provide a Keyword entry section, such as the one shown in the example of the following image.
+For SMS and WhatsApp as delivery channels, the Keyword option is available.
+In either case, the platform provides a Keyword entry section, such as the one shown in the example of the following image.

 📘